ArnovZ080/Guild-AI/PROJECT_SUMMARY.md

 # Guild: Your AI Workforce

 Guild transforms solopreneurs and lean teams into fully equipped companies by providing an **on-demand AI workforce**.
-Instead of juggling multiple AI tools or hiring across disciplines, Guild dynamically builds you a specialized AI team — researchers, marketers, copywriters, campaign planners, scrapers, and evaluators — that execute tasks from end to end.
+Instead of juggling multiple AI tools or hiring across disciplines, Guild dynamically builds you a specialized AI team — researchers, marketers, copywriters, campaign planners, scrapers, evaluators, and automation specialists — that execute tasks from end to end.

+**🚀 Backend Complete - Ready for Frontend Integration!**

 ---